CERN/TIGRE/README.md

 **Q: I get "the launch timed out and was terminated" error when I run big images in my computer**

 *A: This happens because your GPU takes too long (according to the OS) to finish running the code.
 Don't worry, too long means about 100ms or so.
 However, you need to make sure to change the OS's GPU watchdog time.
 If you are working on a TESLA, setting the TESLA to TCC mode will fix the problem.*

-**Q: After running something I got an error in AX or Atb and now nothing works** *A: Unofrutately when CUDA has an error, it hungs.
+**Q: After running something I got an error in Ax or Atb and now nothing works**

+*A: Unfortunatedly when CUDA has an error, it hungs.
 You need to restart MATLAB to fix this.
 Hopefully we can find a solution for this without the need of restarting MATLAB*

 ## Licensing